CAMP LEJEUNE WATER CONTAMINATION LAWSUIT AND TOXIC WATER EXPOSURE

 Victims of Camp Lejeune Water Contamination Can Now File a Lawsuit

 The Camp Lejeune Justice Act enables the victims of Camp Lejeune water contamination to bring lawsuits before the district court of the Eastern District of North Carolina for damages caused by the exposure to CLCW.
 The act is part of the Honoring Our Promise to Address Comprehensive Toxics (PACT) Act, which is expected to address health care, the presumption of service connection, research, resources, and other issues affecting veterans who have been exposed to toxic substances during their military service.
-The Act is helping victims and veterans access benefits that they deserve.

 The U.S. President signed the bill into law after the House of Representatives and the Senate approved it.
 In the House, the bill was passed by 256 Reps, while 84 senators approved it in the Senate.
 This legislation offers more than just compensation for Camp Lejeune victims.
 It provides various benefits that weren’t available for veterans in the past.
 For instance, it provided veterans with eligibility for VA’s medical care, including mental treatment and counseling services.